 Learn more: City Council and Mayor.

-The office of Mayor and three City Council positions will be on the ballot for the 2017 City Election on November 7, 2017.
-Terms begin January 1, 2018.
+The office of Mayor and three City Council positions were on the ballot for the 2017 City Election on November 7, 2017.

 How to Run for Public Office